nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 $ tns run ios --bundle
 ```

-**Step 8 (Optional): Try HMR**
+## (Optional) Step 8: Try HMR

-Just recently nativescript received support for HMR (Hot Module Replacement).
-The latest version of NativeScript-Vue supports it out of the box, however you will need to install the latest (and greatest) version of the NativeScript CLI.
+NativeScript now provides support for HMR (Hot Module Replacement).
+The latest version of NativeScript-Vue provides out-of-the-box HMR support as well but requires the NativeScript CLI.

+Run the following command to get HMR support by installing the latest and greatest version of the NativeScript CLI.

 ```shell
 $ npm install -g nativescript@next